annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 ![Jirapl](jirapl.jpeg)
 ![Jiraes](jiraesp.jpeg)

-Additionally, the **introductory videos are not translated** into any language (other than English), which is not coherent with written materials.
+Additionally, the **introductory videos are not translated** into any language (other than English), which is not consistent with written materials.

 4. ### **Overall impressions**

-:books: Both in **Jira** and **Confluence**, the technical documentation is unified, diverse, interactive and detailed.
+Both in **Jira** and **Confluence**, the technical documentation is unified, diverse, interactive and detailed.
 However, it would help to work a bit more on the translated content.
-Also, because it is so vast, the documentation is somewhat scattered around the Atlassian website and it takes some time to track the interesting content down.
+Also, because it is so vast and similar for both tools, the documentation is somewhat scattered around the Atlassian website: it takes some time to track down the interesting content.